Minimum Requirement for Water Standards:

-For growing agricultural commodities, or RAC, there are no national or state water standards.
-The agricultural industry has decided, therefore, to use the EPA Recreational Water Standards as its minimum requirement.
-For rinsing produce, however, there are water standards to follow.
-Rinsing should be done with potable (drinkable) water only.
-Rinsing produce with potable water is a simple way to reduce microbial populations on the surface of fresh fruits and vegetables.
+EPA Recreational Water Standards: used as minimum requirements by the agricultural industry because there are no established national or state standards for growing raw agricultural commodities (RAC).
+Rinsing produce does, however, have standards to follow.
+It should be done with potable (equivalent to drinking water quality) water only to reduce microbial populations on the surface of fresh fruits and vegetables.
 Repeated rinsing or multiple washes may be needed to thoroughly clean produce.

-NEW!
-August 2014.
-The UC-Davis Center for Produce Safety produced this comprehensive literature review to detail what is known and still unknown about water quality relative to food production.
+2014 CPS Ag Water Research Report: The UC-Davis Center for Produce Safety (CPS) produced this comprehensive literature review to detail what is known and still unknown about water quality relative to food production.

-The Center for Produce Safety hosted “Top FAQs about Produce Wash Water Management for Small-Scale and Direct Market Farms,” a Webinar that provided “plain-language” science-based responses to common questions from small growers seeking to install or improve their wash systems.
-Trevor V. Suslow, Ph.D., University of California, Davis, covered a variety of challenges that should be considered when developing a wash water program.
+Wash System FAQ: The University of California, Davis Center for Produce Safety (CPS) also hosted this webinar that provided “plain-language”, science-based responses to common questions from small growers seeking to install or improve their wash systems.
+Trevor V. Suslow, Ph.D., UC-Davis, covered a variety of challenges that should be considered when developing a wash water program.